vastator3/tripcase/readme.md

 You can then import this to iCalendar.

-It also exports all trip info to export/all-trips.json, which you could further process using AI (or have AI enhance the script, or write a new script) to firther map the data.
+It also exports all trip info to export/all-trips.json, which you could further process using AI (or have AI enhance the script, or write a new script) to further map the data.
 Open an issue in the repo and I can see if we can make a more helpful format.
 At least what is here allows you to stuff your data somewhere for now.